RSNA/isn-build-vms/5.0-scripts/readme.txt

 04_disable_ctp.sh             Disables CTP software.
 Image submission protocol was changed.
 05_cleanup.sh                 Cleans up some of the files that were touched during upgrade

   When this is done, there is one more step this is helpful.
 You can reclaim disk space that was used for files and then released by writing 0's over that space.
   The method we use is:
   Make sure all extra VM disks are unmounted and no longer tied to the VM ./stop_services.sh dd if=/dev/zero of=~rsna/zero  (this will fill up the disk and will eventually exit) rm ~rsna/zero

-Use google to
+  Use google to learn more about this process
-stop_services.sh